Snaizeholme Red Squirrel viewing area

 Grid reference: SD828863

 The Snaizeholme red squirrel viewing area lies in the heart of the Widdale Red Squirrel Reserve.
 Although coniferous woodland is ideal habitat for red squirrels, they can be difficult to see in such densely planted woodlands.
 The Yorkshire Dales National Park Authority and local landowners have created the red squirrel viewing area for the public at Snaizeholme, so you can see them in the wild.
+However, they don’t always arrive on cue, so be aware it’s not a guarantee that you’ll see any.

 The viewpoint and surrounding woodland offer an excellent chance of getting superb views of red squirrels as they visit a feeder in a woodland clearing.
 With luck you may also see roe deer, along with a variety of woodland birds, such as siskin, lesser redpoll and perhaps even a common crossbill.